 During the mediation process the mediator acts impartially and works towards helping both parties reach a solution.
 This may require some thinking “outside the box” on the issues they are focused on in order to reach that solution at the end.

-For more information about the mediation process, collaborative law and whether you think this could work for you then please contact Anna or Kate on 01273 662754 for an initial discussion or email us.
+For more information about the family law advice and family mediation, collaborative law and whether you think this could work for you then please contact Yasmin Govan or Jack Taylor on 01273 662750 for an initial discussion or email us.

 Relationship strain and some practical tips:

 - Make sure you are talking regularly to a good friend or relative who can give you support.